We've Been Going About This All Wrong

-We've Been Going About This All Wrong is the sixth studio album by American singer-songwriter Sharon Van Etten.
-It was released on May 6, 2022, by Jagjaguwar.
-On October 6, 2022, Van Etten announced a deluxe version of the album which released November 11.
+We've Been Going About This All Wrong is the sixth studio album by American singer-songwriter Sharon Van Etten, released on May 6, 2022, by Jagjaguwar.
+Van Etten wrote the whole album herself, and produced it with Daniel Knowles.
+The indie rock album was preceded by four singles.
+It was critically acclaimed and appeared on several year-end lists, and charted in several countries.
+A deluxe version of the album was released on November 11, with two more singles ahead of it.

-Background
+Release

+We've Been Going About This All Wrong was released on May 6, 2022, by Jagjaguwar.
 Four singles were released prior to the album's release.
 "Mistakes", which was released May 9, 2022; and "Headspace", which was released July 7; were both included on the original album.
 "Porta", released February 8; and "Used to It", released March 1; were originally released as standalone singles before being announced as part of the deluxe edition on October 6.
 "Never Gonna Change" was released as a single the same day as the deluxe announcement, and "When I Die" released the same day as the deluxe album's release on November 11.

 Music videos were released for the first four singles.
 The video for "Mistakes" shows Van Etten wandering around Brooklyn, meeting friends and dancing in the street.
 The "Porta" video depicts Van Etten practicing pilates and was inspired by Van Etten's friendship with North Carolina pilates instructor Stella Cook.
 The "Headspace" video was directed by Ashley Connor and depicts Van Etten taking cellphones away from a couple portrayed by dancers Coco Karol and Miguel Angel Guzmán and encouraging them to embrace each other.
 The video for "Used to It" features Van Etten dancing with choreographer Hayden J. Frederick, and was directed by Van Etten's musical director and bandmate Charley Damski.

 The album is named after a line of dialogue in the 1993 movie The Sandlot, a movie Van Etten says she has watched "probably ...
 100 times" with her son.